Finding better ways to provide the materials the world needs

 The ex-dividend date is a specific date, occurring after the dividend has been declared from which buyers on the ASX are no longer entitled to receive the last declared dividend.
 This is known as going “ex-dividend” and before this date the shares are said to be “cum-dividend”.
 If you buy shares on the ASX before the ex-dividend date, you are entitled to the recently announced dividend.
 If you purchase shares on or after that date, the previous owner of the shares (and not you) is entitled to the dividend.
 The ex-dividend date for the latest dividend, once published, can be found in the financial calendar.

-You can nominate either an Australian, United Kingdom or New Zealand financial institution account for receipt of payments by direct credit.
-If you do this your payments will be credited to your nominated account in Australian dollars, pounds sterling or New Zealand dollars as applicable.
-Payments in pounds sterling and New Zealand dollars will be converted from Australian dollars at the exchange rate applicable 5 business days prior to the dividend payment date.
+You can nominate either an Australian, United Kingdom, New Zealand or US financial institution account for receipt of payments by direct credit.
+If you do this your payments will be credited to your nominated account in Australian dollars, pounds sterling, New Zealand dollars or US dollars as applicable.
+Payments in Australian dollars, pounds sterling and New Zealand dollars will be converted from the announced US dollar dividend amount at the applicable exchange rate 7 business days before the dividend payment date.

 A Dividend Reinvestment Plan (DRP) is available to give shareholders the opportunity to elect for their cash dividend to be used to purchase Rio Tinto ordinary shares in the market, free of commission.
 As the shares will be purchased in the market, there will be no increase in the Company's issued share capital.